-2.1 Overview of the partitions of an RDD across narrow and wide transformations in the wordcount example.
-18 2.2 Overview of the partitions of an RDD across the wordcount example, highlighting the partitions after reduceByKey 21 2.3 In-place and remote debugging architectures 28 3.1 The distributed runtime of Port and Spa 48 3.2 Overview our runtime when deployed on a cluster using Yarn.
+2.1 Overview of the partitions of an RDD across narrow and wide transformations in the wordcount example 18 2.2 Overview of the partitions of an RDD across the wordcount example, highlighting the partitions after reduceByKey 21 2.3 In-place and remote debugging architectures 28 3.1 The distributed runtime of Port and Spa 48 3.2 Overview our runtime when deployed on a cluster using Yarn.
 56 4.1 The call-stack when debugging a failing HTTP server in the Pharo debugger 61 4.2 Representation of the two treads involving the creation and execution of a promise 64 4.3 Representation of a call-stack, marking each frame as user code, framework entry/exit point or framework code.
-The most recent frame is at the top 66 4.4 Representation of the stack upon an exception in the HTTP Server 68 4.5 Representation of a call-stack, with a crafted context in- serted before the framework exit point 68 4.6 Representation of two call-stacks during a failing remote execution of a framework call.
-69 4.7 The results of concatenating two call-stacks from different threads.
-69 4.8 Representation of two similar call-stacks.
-70 4.9 Two stack frames and their variables in the calculation of ••• 1.0 the delta stack.
-71
+The most recent frame is at the top 66 4.4 Representation of the stack upon an exception in the HTTP Server 68 4.5 Representation of a call-stack, with a crafted context inserted before the framework exit point 68 4.6 Representation of two call-stacks during a failing remote execution of a framework call 69 4.7 The results of concatenating two call-stacks from different threads 69 4.8 Representation of two similar call-stacks 70 4.9 Two stack frames and their variables in the calculation of the delta stack 71

-4.10 The calculated delta stack for this frame. $\hdots \hdots \hdddt \hdots \hdots$ 71 4.11 Representation of the instrumented stack of a failing promise, tailored for debugging.
-75 4.12 Representation of a debugger showing an instrumented call- stack, with the different possible variables found in the delta 4.13 stacks 77 the stack.
-81 5.1 Overview of an out-of-place architecture setup in two differ- ent processes.
-The arrows represent inter-process commu- nication: the one marked with a 3 transfers debug sessions, the one marked with a 7 transfers code changes. \hdots 87 5.2 Relation between the heap and the call-stack in a sample application 90 5.3 The out-of-place debugging architecture on a distributed system 96 6.1 The devised out-of-place debugging architecture targeted to Big Data frameworks.
-101 6.2 The simplified stack of the exception.
+4.10 The calculated delta stack for this frame L 4.11 Representation of the instrumented stack of a failing promise, tailored for debugging 5 4.12 Representation of a debugger showing an instrumented call- stack, with the different possible variables found in the delta stacks 7 4.13 Runtime of a failing promise, when increasing the size of the stack 1 5.1 Overview of an out-of-place architecture setup in two different processes.
+The arrows represent inter-process communication: the one marked with a 3 transfers debug sessions, the one marked with a 7 transfers code changes 7 5.2 Relation between the heap and the call-stack in a sample application 5.3 The out-of-place debugging architecture on a distributed system 6.1 The devised out-of-place debugging architecture targeted to Big Data frameworks L 6.2 The simplified stack of the exception.
 Depicted in red the framework frames.
 Depicted in orange the last framework call before user code.
-In blue, the user code frames, and in green the frame causing the halting point.
-103 6.3 Two similar call stacks related to the same exception 107 6.4 A screenshot of the $IDRA{MR}$ UI when handling a composite event.
-A shows the main view, while B and C show detail respectively in the overview of composite exceptions, and the call stack and data view. \ldots 109 6.5 A screenshot of the code manager tab of $\mathrm{IDRA}{\mathrm{MR}}.$ 111 6.6 Example of a block index table.
-The Timestamp and Par- entBlock columns are indexed.
-112 6.7 Execution time of indexing 10.000 block increasing the number of workers.
-114 6.8 Execution time of indexing an increasing amount of blocks with 20 workers.
-115
+In blue, the user code frames, and in green the frame causing the halting point 3 6.3 Two similar call stacks related to the same exception 107 6.4 A screenshot of the $IDRA{MR}$ UI when handling a composite event.
+A shows the main view, while B and C show detail respectively in the overview of composite exceptions, and the call stack and data view) 6.5 A screenshot of the code manager tab of $IDRA{MR}$ 111 L 6.6 Example of a block index table.
+The Timestamp and ParentBlock columns are indexed 2 6.7 Execution time of indexing 10.000 block increasing the number of workers 1 6.8 Execution time of indexing an increasing amount of blocks with 20 workers 5